Noli Me Tángere

 "I have the honor of presenting to you Don Crisostomo Ibarra, the son of my deceased friend"

-"Your father never was a friend of mine!"
+"Your father was never an intimate friend of mine"

 "How slowly everything moves"